prasunanand/prasunanand.github.io/_posts/2017-06-23-gsoc17-arrayfire-ruby-bindings-part-1-installation.markdown

 ---

 I have been working on creating ArrayFire bindings for Ruby.
-ArrayFire is an opensource lbrary that is very useful and highly po[ular for GPGPU computings.
-It has strong abstracts that makes it very easy for a programmer to benefit from GPU without being bothered about the configurations.
+ArrayFire is an opensource library that is very useful and highly popular for GPGPU computings.
+It has strong abstractions that makes it very easy for a programmer to benefit from GPU without being bothered about the configurations.

 I will be creating a blog series regarding that will explain how I created Ruby and JRuby bindings for